usman-369/wallpapers/README.md

 ## 📜 License

-All wallpapers are for **personal use**.
+**MIT** License.
+All wallpapers are for **personal** use.
 If you are the original creator of any image and would like credit or removal, please [open an issue](https://github.com/usman-369/wallpapers/issues) and I'll take care of it promptly.

 ---